vintasoftware/tapioca-wrapper/docs/quickstart.md

 ### get()/post()/put()/delete()/head()/options()

 Tapioca uses [requests](http://docs.python-requests.org/en/latest/) library to make requests, so http methods will work just the same.
-The only diference is that we don't need to pass a url since tapioca will take care of this.
+The only difference is that we don't need to pass a url since tapioca will take care of this.

 ``` python
 likes = api.user_likes(id='me').get()